 IU School of Medicine Scholarship and Loan Committee

-All first-year medical students who complete the IUSM Application for Financial Assistance (by May 31) and the FAFSA will be considered for all IUSM scholarships listed on the following pages.
-IUSM’s Annual Scholarship selections are made by the Scholarship Committee each year in late June with recruitment scholarships decided prior to the national decision date of May 15th.
-The average annual scholarship is approximately $5,000, with scholarships ranging from as little as $1,000 to $20,000.
+IUSM’s Annual Scholarship selections are made by the Scholarship Committee each year in late June with recruitment scholarships decided throughout the recruitment and admissions season.
 While some scholarships have restrictions, the IUSM Scholarship Committee maintains a philosophy of equal opportunity.
-Medical students receiving the Armed Forces Health Professions Scholarship Programs (HPSP) or the National Health Service Corps Scholarship (NHSC) will be deemed ineligible for IUSM scholarships since the HPSP and NHSC programs provide full funding (tuition, fees, books and living stipends).
+Medical students receiving the Indiana Primary Care Scholarship, Armed Forces Health Professions Scholarship Programs (HPSP) or the National Health Service Corps Scholarship (NHSC) will be deemed ineligible for IUSM scholarships since the Indiana Primary Care Scholarship covers tuition and fees as well as the HPSP and NHSC programs provide full funding (tuition, fees, books and living stipends).
 Like-wise, any student who is in the Combined-degree program will not be eligible for IUSM scholarships.

 - Andrew Beckman, M.D., Co-Chair